 The year-round part of our schedule is also due to my kids actually thriving with structure and learning – a discovery we had very early on with my oldest.
 (See our One Year Old Preschool for evidence of her need for learning opportunities at an early age)

 This rough schedule offers the months of April, August, and December off each year.
-We still do family read-alouds and our Gathering in those months, but I do not require any sort of formal education in those months.
+We still do family read-alouds and our Gathering during those months, but I do not require any sort of formal education during those months.

 Terms and How they Work in Our Homeschool

 Our oldest two students are the only ones doing a formal, structured homeschool day at this point.
 Our younger two still have lots of learning opportunities but their education is child-led at this point.
 I do not require a checklist to be completed in order to feel accomplished.

 A quirk of our homeschool is my students are very close to one another, age and grade-wise.
 They are 16 months apart – to the day – and the younger one is only 2 school terms behind the elder.
 They started off further apart, but the younger excelled (and continues to) in her early days.
 Once the younger one (W) is in “4th grade” and the elder one (G) is in “5th grade” I am going to combine their schooling completely and they will work together through school.